la2050/archive/_projects/2016/caló-youthbuilds-mobile-community-solar-arts-and-stem-project.md

   parks, housing projects and schools to identify young people who are at risk of engaging in drug use or violent/gang activity.
 Mobile programs will include music instruction/production and recording.
+project_proposal_impact:
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Per capita crime rates
+  - Perceived safety
 category: play
 body_class: strawberry